 These options are also covered in unattended installation; the option is called UpdateDemoContent=true/false in config.inf.

-- If you are adding your own code to solution, make sure this code follows same rules as those above.
+- If you are adding your own code to the solution, make sure this code follows the same rules as those above.

 - If your code is using third-party libraries, make sure those libraries are up to standards, follow same rules, and are up to date.

 - If you are using SVS and SSO, make sure SSO scripts are not “too open”, e.g. make sure there is no “allow all” access in those scripts.